-Projects that are intended to be generalizable (type three above) typically must be reviewed by the Colorado Multi-Institution Review Board (COMIRB) for approval to conduct research with human subjects.
 Quality improvement research is typically not considered "research" under federal guidelines because it is not intended to be generalizable beyond the partner site.
-For quality improvement projects, students and their advisors generally submit the project for review by the SEHD Quality Improvement review committee for approval to conduct research with human subjects.
+For quality improvement projects, students and their advisors must submit the project for review by the SEHD Quality Improvement review committee for approval to conduct research with human subjects.
 Additionally, partner sites often have their own review processes that require the research first be reviewed at the university.
+University and partner site approval are required prior to beginning data collection.
+DRPs that are intended to be generalizable typically must be reviewed by the Colorado Multi-Institution Review Board (COMIRB) for approval to conduct research with human subjects.